effectindex/EffectIndex/README.md

 ```
 5. (optional) Download a [dump of the database](https://effectindex.com/effectindex-dump.tar.gz) and use the MongoDB mongorestore utility to restore it.
 Make sure there are no trailing spaces, as this causes issues.
   - Extract the zip file to a folder
-  - `cd` to said folder (inside the `dump` folder)
+  - `cd` to said folder (eg, inside the `dump` folder, make sure it contains an `effectindex` folder)
-  - `sudo mongorestore --db effectindex /full/path/to/restore/to`
+  - `sudo mongorestore --db effectindex "$HOME/.config/mongodb"`
-6. (optional) Run `sudo mongod --dbpath=/full/path/to/your/restored/db` to start the MongoDB daemon with your extracted database.
-Make sure to stop the daemon from step 1 if you're doing this.
-7. Use 'npm run dev' to run the development server, 'npm run build' to build the production site, and 'npm run start' to start the production site.
+6. Use `npm run dev` to run the development server, `npm run build` to build the production site, and `npm run start` to start the production site.